ayoub22222222/NY_Airbnb_Data_Analysis/README.md

 ##  Recommendation

-for the recomandation section i lef it empty cuz the purpose of this prijects is to demostrate my ability conduct basic data analysis project like performing some clening, decriptive statiscs and visualize the finding
+For the recommendation section, I left it empty as the purpose of this project is to demonstrate my ability to conduct a basic data analysis project, including tasks such as data cleaning, performing descriptive statistics, and visualizing the findings.